pietrop/five-min-stt/README.md

 <!-- _High level overview of system architecture_ -->

-- Convert to audio file
+1. Convert to audio file
-- Split audio file into 5 minutes segments, if over 5 minutes.
+2. Split audio file into 5 minutes segments, if over 5 minutes.
-- send segments to STT
+3. send segments to STT service
-- re-adjust results by adding offsets to word timings, and combine into one list
+4. re-adjust results by adding offsets to word timings, and combine into one list
-- delete tmp audio segments
+5. delete tmp audio segments
-- return resulting transcript
+6. return resulting transcript

 Initially developed to work with [`@pietrop/assemblyai-node-sdk`](https://github.com/pietrop/assemblyai-node-sdk) but tries not to be opinionated about which STT service you use.
 Altho it assumes the result from the `sttTranscriFunction` has a `words` attribute with word object, with end, start timecodes and text attribute.